jdevfullstack-tutorials/code-testing/README.md

 Debugging was a popular practice before the term `code testing` was coined.
-And yes, developers back then manually test their code without knowing it.
+And yes, developers back then manually test their code without being aware of doing it.
 And they were referring to testing as part of debugging, without, of course, the knowledge of it.
 But there came a time,